 Our surgeons can perform ultrasound-guided fine-needle aspiration (US-FNA) on the same day as a consultation, saving multiple appointments, costs, travel and stress for patients.

 What is involved in ultrasound guided fine needle aspiration?

 A fine needle aspiration is a short procedure taking approximately 10 minutes.
 During the procedure an ultrasound machine is used to locate the area to be sampled while a very thin needle is inserted.
 The needle is then moved gently in the area under ultrasound imaging to take a sample of cells before being removed.
 The procedure is followed by a short recovery period before going home.

 There is no fasting or other preparation required.
 A local anesthetic may be used to numb the area prior to the procedure.

 Ultrasound is a highly operator-dependent investigation.
 A surgeon-performed ultrasound involves the specialist surgeon performing a dedicated ultrasound on the patient in the office or consultation room.

 This allows the treating specialist to perform a surgical-oriented scan, looking for features that are important from the surgical point of view (and sometimes not addressed on conventional scans).

-Surgeon-performed ultrasound permits the surgeon to clearly display scan findings to the patient in real-time, providing a description within the clinical context, so that the patient is better informed.
+A surgeon-performed ultrasound permits the surgeon to clearly display scan findings to the patient in real-time, providing a description within the clinical context, so that the patient is better informed.
 It avoids radiation and is safe and accurate.

 Conditions best suited for surgeon-performed ultrasound

 When combined with US-FNA, it is the most accurate imaging tool in the detection of pathological lymph node metastases in the head and neck.
-It is performed by otolaryngology head and neck surgeons throughout North America, Asia and Europe and has been shown to change the surgical management in a large percentage of patients.
+It is performed by otolaryngology head and neck surgeons throughout North America, Asia, Europe and Australia and has been shown to change the surgical management in a large percentage of patients.